Director Liability + AI Oversight

 NZX-Listed and Large Private Companies

 For boards navigating the NZX Corporate Governance Code alongside AI adoption.
-Whether you are deploying AI in customer-facing products or internal operations, your directors need a governance posture that satisfies both the Code's principles and your Companies Act duties.
-We build governance structures that scale with your AI ambitions.
+Whether you are deploying AI in customer-facing products, internal operations, or strategic decision support, your directors need governance frameworks that satisfy both the Code's principles and your Companies Act 1993 duties, including section 131's good faith requirement and section 137's standard of care.
+We build governance structures that scale with your ambitions, ensure compliance with the Privacy Act 2020 for AI-driven data processing, and demonstrate the informed oversight that institutional investors and regulators increasingly expect from listed companies.

 Crown Entities and Government Organisations